How to Remove MyWebSearch (Uninstall Guide)

-If you have installed the MyWebSearch Toolbar, MySearchDial or My Way Speedbar (it's the same software), you may have tried to remove it only to realize that it didn't fully uninstall.
+If you have MyWebSearch Toolbar, MySearchDial or My Way Speedbar (it's the same software) installed, chances are you've tried to remove it only to realize that it didn't fully uninstall.

 MyWebSearch is a pesky software that takes several steps to remove.
 You may have initially been interested in the software because it came with free things such as emoticons and smileys.
 However, if you've made it to this article you already know that you just need it to be completely removed from your computer.
 This is likely because it slows down your computer, installs tracking cookies, and your anti-malware software considers it to be spyware.